In Exercises 51 and 52, a population and sample size are given. (... | Channels for Pearson+

 1

-Step 2: Calculate the population standard deviation.
-Use the formula: , where is the population mean calculated in Step 1.

-Step 3: Identify all possible samples of size 2 from the population {1, 2, 0, 3}.
-Since the sample size is 2, list all combinations of two values from the population.
-For example, one sample could be {1, 2}, another could be {1, 0}, and so on.

-Step 4: For each sample, calculate the sample mean using the formula: , where is the sample size (in this case, 2).
+Step 3: Calculate the mean of each sample.
+For each sample, compute the mean using the formula: , where x and y are the two values in the sample.
+For example, for the sample (1,1), the mean is (1+1)/2 = 1.
+Repeat this for all 16 samples.

-Step 5: For each sample, calculate the sample standard deviation using the formula: , where is the sample mean calculated in Step 4.
+Step 4: Find the mean and standard deviation of the sampling distribution of sample means.
+The mean of the sampling distribution is the average of all sample means.
+The standard deviation of the sampling distribution is calculated using the formula: , where x is each sample mean, μ is the mean of the sampling distribution, and n is the number of samples.

+Step 5: Compare the mean and standard deviation of the sampling distribution with the population mean and standard deviation.
+The population mean is calculated as , where x represents the population values and N is the population size.
+The population standard deviation is calculated using the formula: .
+Compare these values to the mean and standard deviation of the sampling distribution to observe the relationship.

 Verified video answer for a similar problem: